OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 1. In **Visual Studio**, open the **Web.config** file.
 Locate the `<appSettings>` section.

-1. Enter the `BotId`.
-The `BotId` is the **Bot handle** from the **Configuration** section of the bot registration.
+1. Replace the token `[BotId]` with the value recorded on the AppWorksheet as **BotId**.

+1. Replace the token `[MicrosoftAppId]` with the value recorded on the AppWorksheet as **MicrosoftAppID**.

-1. Enter the `MicrosoftAppId` from the **Configuration** section of the bot registration.
+1. Replace the token `[MicrosoftAppPassword]` with the value recorded on the AppWorksheet as **MicrosoftAppPassword**.

-1. Enter the `MicrosoftAppPassword`, the auto-generated app password displayed in the dialog box during bot registration.

-    > **Note:** If you do not have the app password, the bot must be deleted and re-registered.
-An app password cannot be reset nor displayed.

 1. Save and close the **web.config** file.

 1. In the **Manifest** folder , open the **manifest.json** file.
 The **manifest.json** file requires several updates:
     - The `id` property must contain the app ID from registration.
-Replace the token `[MicrosoftAppID]` with the app ID.
+Replace the token `[MicrosoftAppID]` with the value recorded on the AppWorksheet as **MicrosoftAppID**.
     - The `packageName` property must contain a unique identifier.
 The industry standard is to use the bot's URL in reverse format.
-Replace the token `[from-ngrok]` with the unique identifier from the forwarding address.
+Replace the token `[from-ngrok]` with the value record on the AppWorksheet as **ngrok forwarding address id**.
     - The `developer` property has three URLs that should match the hostname of the Messaging endpoint.
-Replace the token `[from-ngrok]` with the unique identifier from the forwarding address.
+Replace the token `[from-ngrok]` with the value record on the AppWorksheet as **ngrok forwarding address id**.
     - The `botId` property in the `bots` collection property also requires the app ID from registration.
-Replace the token `[MicrosoftAppID]` with the app ID.
+Replace the token `[MicrosoftAppID]` with the value recorded on the AppWorksheet as **MicrosoftAppID**.
     - The `configurableTabs` property also contains a URL.
 This value will be updated later in the lab, so no update is required at this time.
     - The `validDomains` property requires a string array of all domains that will be accessed by the Teams app.
-Replace the token `[from-ngrok]` with the unique identifier from the forwarding address.
+Replace the token `[from-ngrok]` with the value record on the AppWorksheet as **ngrok forwarding address id**.
     - Save and close the **manifest.json** file.

 1. Press **F5** to build the solution and package and start the web service in the debugger.
 The debugger will start the default browser, which can be ignored.
 The next step uses the teams client.

 ### Upload app into Microsoft Teams

 Although not strictly necessary, in this lab the bot will be added to a new team.
+Use the same team throughout this lab.

 1. In the Microsoft Teams application, click the **Add team** link.
 Then click the **Create team** button.